atlassian-labs/data-center-terraform/docs/docs/troubleshooting/TROUBLESHOOTING.md

 ## Pre-existing state in multiple environment

 If you start installing an environment while you already have an active environment installed before, you should not use pre-existing state.
-The same scenario when your active environment (the latest environment you installed or uninstalled).
+The same scenario when you want to uninstall a non-active environment (active environment is the latest environment you installed or uninstalled).
 If you use pre-existing state in install or uninstall an environment you may face with an error in the process.

 !!! hint "Tip"